ben91lin/PTT-Web-Scraper/Readme.md

             'download_datetime':
         }

-* Comment meta.(Some comment doesn't have ip or time, depends on PTT board, )
+* Comments.(Some comment doesn't have ip or time, depends on PTT board.)

         {
             'url': ,